radswn/t2r2/README.md

 Now, before running, in `.devcontainer/devcontainer.json`:

+* remove "_dev" from the `REQ_FILE` arg if you don't wish to install additional libraries used only by the repository contributors
 * delete lines with `--gpus` and `all` in the `runArgs` attribute if you're not going to use CUDA gpus in the container
 * add to `customizations.vscode.extensions` any extension IDs that you would like to be automatically installed with the container
 * change `USER_UID` and `USER_GID` if your WSL IDs differ from 1000 (you can check them with `id -u` and `id -g`, respectively)